GravityKit/GravityView/readme.txt

 = 2.22 on April 16, 2024 =

 This release introduces [support for search modifiers](https://docs.gravitykit.com/article/995-gravityview-search-modifiers) and [range-based searching for numeric fields](https://docs.gravitykit.com/article/996-number-range-search), enables easy duplication and precise insertion of View fields and widgets, and resolves critical issues with Yoast SEO and LifterLMS.
+[Read the announcement](https://www.gravitykit.com/gravityview-2-22/) for more details.

 #### 🚀 Added
 * Support for negative, positive, and exact-match search modifiers in the Search Bar.